galhanogabriel/California-House-Prediction/README.md

 ```
 ├── .gitignore         <- Files and directories to be ignored by Git.
-├── environment.yml    <- The requirements file to reproduce the analysis environment.
+├── requirements.txt   <- The requirements file to reproduce the analysis environment.
 ├── LICENSE            <- Open source license (MIT).
 ├── README.md          <- Main README for developers using this project.
 |